sagemath/sagewiki_to_gh-2022-10-10/faq.md

 == Introduction ==

+=== What is Sage? ===

 == Getting Sage ==

+=== How do I get a Sage program I can run immediately? ===

+Go to [http://sagemath.org/download.html] and click on the link for the binary for your operating system.

+=== How do I get the Sage source code? ===

+Go to [http://sagemath.org/dist/src/index.html] to download the tar archive for any release of Sage.

+=== How do I get a previous release of Sage? ===

+Go to [http://sagemath.org/dist/src/index.html] to download the tar archive for any release of Sage.

 == Installing and running Sage ==

+=== How do I compile the source to Sage? ===

+Download the source tar archive, extract the archive, change your directory to be inside of it, and type {{{make}}}

+=== How do I run Sage on a platform other than VMWare or Windows? ===

+Change your directory to the sage directory and run {{{./sage}}}

+To start an online notebook server, start Sage and type {{{notebook()}}} at the sage command prompt.

+=== How do I run Sage with VMWare? ===

+You must install the VMWare software (the free VMWare Player should work).
+Simply start the virtual machine using the VMWare software, wait for the virtual machine to boot up, then type {{{notebook}}} at the prompt.

+=== How do I run Sage in Windows? ===

+Windows is currently supported via the VMWare image, so see the instructions for running Sage under VMWare.

 == Developing in Sage ==

+=== What tools do I need to develop in Sage? ===

+Sage comes with all needed tools.
+Mercurial is the source code revision system that Sage uses.

+=== Where is the source code to Sage? ===

+You can browse the complete source code to everything in Sage at [http://www.sagemath.org/hg/].
+This is a web interface to the Mercurial repository.
+The main source files are at [http://www.sagemath.org/hg/sage-main?cmd=manifest;manifest=-1;path=/sage/].
+The other directories include docs directories, the package system, etc.

 == Other questions ==